My Date with the President's Daughter

 My Date with the President's Daughter is a 1998 American made-for-television romantic comedy film produced by Walt Disney Television and premiered as part of ABC's revival of The Wonderful World of Disney.
+The film was directed by Alex Zamm and stars Dabney Coleman, Will Friedle, and Elisabeth Harnois.
 It was shot in various locations around Toronto, Ontario, Canada.

-It was directed by Alex Zamm and starred Dabney Coleman, Will Friedle, and Elisabeth Harnois.
-It debuted on the ABC network on April 19, 1998.
+My Date with President's Daughter premiered on April 19, 1998.
 The film earned a small cult following among viewers who saw the original broadcast as well as its multiple reruns on the Disney Channel.